Seen and Unseen

 Description

-Three months after Japan attached Pearl Harbor in 1941, US President Franklin D. Roosevelt ordered the incarceration of all Japanese and Japanese Americans living on the West Coast of the United States.
+Three months after Japan attacked Pearl Harbor in 1941, US President Franklin D. Roosevelt ordered the incarceration of all Japanese and Japanese Americans living on the West Coast of the United States.
 Families, teachers, farm workers—all were ordered to leave behind their homes, their businesses, and everything they owned.
 Japanese and Japanese Americans were forced to live under hostile conditions in incarceration camps, their futures uncertain.

-Three photographers set out to document life at Manzanar, an incarceration camp in the California desert.
+Three photographers set out to document life at Manzanar, an incarceration camp in the California desert:

+Dorothea Lange was a photographer from San Francisco best known for her haunting Depression-era images.
 Dorothea was hired by the US government to record the conditions of the camps.
 Deeply critical of the policy, she wanted her photos to shed light on the harsh reality of incarceration.

 Toyo Miyatake was a Japanese-born, Los Angeles–based photographer who lent his artistic eye to portraying dancers, athletes, and events in the Japanese community.
 Imprisoned at Manzanar, he devised a way to smuggle in photographic equipment, determined to show what was really going on inside the barbed-wire confines of the camp.